Shark NV352 vs NV360 Comparison Review

 When you narrow down further, you will find that the Navigator is the best series, but then, there are several models within the series.

-In this Shark NV352 vs. NV360 comparison review, we have compared the features of three of the best Navigator vacuums.
+In this Shark NV352 vs NV360 comparison review, we have compared the features of two of the best Navigator vacuums.
 Find out which is the best choice, and for what purpose.

-But just before that, here is a summary of the key similarities and differences between these three vacuum cleaners.
+But just before that, here is a summary of the key similarities and differences between these two vacuum cleaners.

-- HEPA Filtration – All the three vacuums have HEPA filtration and Anti Allergen Complete Seal Technology
+- HEPA Filtration – The two vacuums have HEPA filtration and Anti Allergen Complete Seal Technology.

-- Lift-Away – These vacuums all feature Lift-Away technology meaning you can use them as upright vacuums or a portable handheld vacuum
+- Lift-Away – These vacuums feature Lift-Away technology meaning you can use them as upright vacuums or a portable handheld vacuum.

-- Swivel Steering – These Shark vacuums all feature Swivel Technology which makes maneuvering effortless
+- Swivel Steering – These Shark vacuums also feature Swivel Technology which makes maneuvering effortless.

-- Aesthetics – While they all bear an identical design, each model has a specific color
+- Aesthetics – While both bear an identical design, each model has a specific color.

-- Brushroll – The three vacuums have highly specialized brushrolls, designed for specific cleaning
+- Brushroll – The two vacuums have highly specialized brushrolls, designed for specific cleaning.

-- Dust Cup Capacity – The three Shark vacuums have different dust cup capacities
+- Dust Cup Capacity – The two Shark vacuums have different dust cup capacities.

 - Dimensions and Weight – The design might be similar, but the dimensions and weight vary slightly